abu-samRah/abu-samRah/README.md

 My name is Abdallah Abusamrah, I'm a lifelong learner who enjoys learning new things and keeps improving. .

-Since the age of 2, I've always been fascinated by computers & loved spending hours playing on them!
+Since middle school , I've always been fascinated by computers & loved spending hours playing on them!
 I'm currently working as a Frontend developer & Trainer for young Software Engineers.👨‍💻🖥

 My dream is to impact the world forever with my creations.🌎